Freedom from per-seat pricing, finally

 The objection

 Lydo’s model assumes that.
-A real organization buys multiple Spaces — by team, by department, by location — and uses Lydo Connect (our cross-Space layer) to wire them together.
-A 4-location restaurant group runs five Spaces (one per store, plus HQ) on Business at $79 each.
-That’s $395 a month — $4,740 a year.
-The same team on Slack would be $1,800 a month, $21,600 a year.
+A real organization buys multiple Spaces, by team, by department, by location, and uses Lydo Connect (our cross-Space layer) to wire them together.
+A 4-location restaurant group runs five Spaces (one per store, plus HQ) on Business at $79 each when billed annually.
+That’s $395 a month, $4,740 a year.
+The same team on Slack Business+ would be $1,800 a month, $21,600 a year.
 We’re a quarter of the price and the team is in it.
 That’s our Enterprise tier conversation.
 That’s how the largest customers monetize.

 The accidentally-massive single Space is a rounding error in the model.
 The intentionally-sized multi-Space deployment is the model.